wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 - A detailed installation guid
 - A few program fixes that eases the installation

+### Program functionalities and contents
+- PLCs and HMI
+    - e!cockpit program that simulates input output and measurements.
+    - A docker container that ports values from the PLCs OPC UA server to an MQTT broker.
+The container contains a python script that uses the "freeopcua"-library as the OPCUA-client and the "paho-mqtt"-library as the MQTT client.
+- Cloud server:
+    -

 ## Requirements
 - 3x Wago PFC200 PLCs